College of Education2016-2017

-Bilingual and Multicultural Education - ESL, Master of Education
+ESL and Bilingual Education - ESL, Master of Education

 This program is accredited by the National Council for Accreditation of Teacher Education (NCATE).

-What Can I Do with a Master of Education in Bilingual Multicultural Education - ESL?
+What Can I Do with a Master of Education in ESL and Bilingual Education - ESL?

 With further education, one of these paths is possible:

 - Classroom teacher

 - English as a Second Language director

 To receive a master’s degree at Northern Arizona University, you must complete a planned group of courses from one or more subject areas, consisting of at least 30 units of graduate-level courses.
 (Many master’s degree programs require more than 30 units.)